Mysticial/y-cruncher-GUI/ParameterSpecs/StressTester.md

 ### `TotalMemory`: Total Memory to Test

 This is the # of bytes that should be used by the stress tester.
-This memory will be divided evenly among all the thread.
+This memory will be divided evenly among all the threads.

 Valid values are:
 - 32-bit: Integer ∈ `[0, 7 * 2^28)`